videobuff/NextionDriver/README.md

 =============================
 Note for Jumbospot users
 This driver works only with USB, and not yet wit /dv/ttyAMA0.
+Extra functions are reading the offset frequency for DMR
+Only mode tested so far is DMR
 04072018 - PA0ESH
 =============================